AdobeDocs/express-add-ons-docs/src/pages/guides/references/apis/oauth.md

 Fill out other details as necessary and save the form.
 A **Client Id** / **Application Id** / **Application Key** (varies between different OAuth providers) gets generated.
 Next you need to add the host name of the OAuth provider's authorization URL to the `manifest.json` file.

-When using multiple providers, all such hostnames must be provided.
+When using multiple providers, all hostnames must be provided.
 For example, if the add-on uses two OAuth providers (such as `login.microsoftonline.com` and `www.dropbox.com`), its `manifest.json` should be updated according to this:

 ```json
 {